RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-4.12.md

 ## Control Statement

-When transferring information between different security domains, use {{ insert: param, ac-04.12_odp }} to validate data essential for information flow decisions.
+The information system, when transferring information between different security domains, uses {{ insert: param, ac-4.12_prm_1 }} to validate data essential for information flow decisions.

+## Control Objective

+Determine if:

+- \[AC-4(12)[1]\] the organization defines data type identifiers to be used, when transferring information between different security domains, to validate data essential for information flow decisions; and

+- \[AC-4(12)[2]\] the information system, when transferring information between different security domains, uses organization-defined data type identifiers to validate data essential for information flow decisions.

 ## Control guidance

-Data type identifiers include filenames, file types, file signatures or tokens, and multiple internal file signatures or tokens.
-Systems only allow transfer of data that is compliant with data type format specifications.
-Identification and validation of data types is based on defined specifications associated with each allowed data format.
-The filename and number alone are not used for data type identification.
-Content is validated syntactically and semantically against its specification to ensure that it is the proper data type.
+Data type identifiers include, for example, filenames, file types, file signatures/tokens, and multiple internal file signatures/tokens.
+Information systems may allow transfer of data only if compliant with data type format specifications.

-## Control assessment-objective

-when transferring information between different security domains, {{ insert: param, ac-04.12_odp }} are used to validate data essential for information flow decisions.